Chad Stuart: Career

 Stuart began working with Clyde as the British music duo Chad & Jeremy in 1962 and they had their first hit song in the UK with "Yesterday's Gone" (1963).
 That song became a hit in the United States in the following year as part of the British Invasion.
 The duo had a string of hits in the United States, including "Willow Weep for Me", "Before and After", and their biggest hit, "A Summer Song".
+Stuart also voiced one of the vultures in the 1967 film adaptation of The Jungle Book.
 After some commercial failures and divergent personal ambitions, Chad & Jeremy disbanded in 1968.
 In the early 1980s, the duo reunited to record a new album and perform concerts, including a multi-band British Invasion nostalgia tour.

 Following the breakup of Chad & Jeremy, Stuart worked as a staff producer at A&M Records and musical director for the Smothers Brothers.
 Over the years, Stuart and Clyde reunited to record and tour.
 In 2003, the duo were officially reunited again and had a semi-regular touring schedule until Stuart's retirement in 2016.

 On 20 December 2020, Stuart died of pneumonia following a fall.

 Personal life

-Stuart was called Chad as a teenager and legally changed his name in 1964.
+Stuart was called Chad as a teenager and in 1964 legally changed his name.
 In 1964, Stuart married his first wife, English model Jill Gibson, whom he met while attending the Central School of Speech and Drama.

 Stuart has several children and step-children.
 One of Stuart's sons, from his first marriage, is American television, film, and voice actor James Patrick Stuart.

 Stuart later settled in the state of Idaho in the northwestern U.S.A.

 Stuart supported and donated to Habitat for Humanity, the Humane Society, Horse Rescue, and other benefits.
 All profits from CD sales of his 2013 album Chad Stuart & the KGB went to stopping the slaughter of wild horses.